yodaos-project/yoda-book/en/guidance/04-app-manifest.md

 **&lt;array&gt;** Default: []

 Represents the domain name of the yoda-skill that the app can handle.
-YodaOS applications can use an API such as Activity#openURL to open a URL such as `yoda-skill://an-app-registered-host/path/to/resources` and send the parameters they wish to pass to the URL with the URL parameter.
+YODAOS applications can use an API such as Activity#openURL to open a URL such as `yoda-skill://an-app-registered-host/path/to/resources` and send the parameters they wish to pass to the URL with the URL parameter.
 The application of this URL.
-An application that wants YodaOS to proxy the URL of a domain name to itself needs to register the domain name in package.json.
+An application that wants YODAOS to proxy the URL of a domain name to itself needs to register the domain name in package.json.

 The manifest.hosts field needs to be an array.
 The elements of this array are the tuples where the first is the domain name and the second is the domain name parameter.
 The domain name parameter is a JSON Object containing the `skillId` field.